Portable Targeted Sampling Framework Using LLVM: Introduction

-To address these limitations, we present a framework called \emph{Nugget} for implementing diverse sample selection methodologies.
-Because modern applications exhibit varied characteristics, we believe there is no one-size-fits-all sampling methodology or selection algorithm~\cite{survey_phase_classification,accl_warmup_sampled_simulation,characterizing_and_comparing_prevailing_simulation_techniques,analysis_of_statistical_sampling_in_microarchitecture_simulation}.
-Therefore, Nugget is designed to be flexible and extensible, allowing researchers to create new sample selection algorithms that can be tailored to specific applications and workloads without worrying about the current limitations of targeted sampling techniques.
+Therefore, Nugget is designed to be flexible and extensible, allowing researchers to create new sample selection algorithms that can be tailored to their targeted workload and input without worrying about the current limitations of targeted sampling techniques.

 Additionally, using Nugget for sample selection methodologies, because of its nature of cross-platform compatibility and its ability to run on real hardware, enables richer insights into the selected samples and the systems that run the samples.
+The main contributions of this paper are: